okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ### Caveats

-* You must provide a [subdomain](https://en.wikipedia.org/wiki/Subdomain) for customizing the Okta URL domain.
+* You must provide a subdomain for customizing the Okta URL domain.
 Okta doesn't support the use of a root domain name.

-* Any DNS TXT and CNAME record names and values included in your domain configuration must be resolvable and contain the values provided by Okta.
-You can validate these names and values with a DNS query tool, such as [dig](https://en.wikipedia.org/wiki/Dig_(command)).
+* Any DNS Text (`TXT`) and `CNAME` record names and values included in your domain configuration must be resolvable and contain the values provided by Okta.
+You can validate these names and values with a DNS query tool, such as [dig](https://bind.isc.org/doc/arm/9.11/man.dig.html).

 * Okta currently only supports 2048-bit keys for the private key that you upload.
 However, your certificate chain can use keys of any size.